• Skip to primary navigation

 Tips on how to prevent exploding bottles when making kombucha

-During the second stage of fermenting kombucha make sure you don’t add too much fruit or fruit juice.
+During the second stage of fermenting Kombucha, ensure you only add a little fruit or juice.

 Why?
-Well, because they have sugar in them, it’s the interaction between yeast and sugar responsible for carbonation.
-If you add too much sugar, the yeast will produce too much carbon dioxide, and then you’ve got an exploding bottle on your hands!
+Because they have sugar in them, it's the interaction between yeast and sugar responsible for carbonation.
+If you add too much sugar, the yeast will produce too much carbon dioxide, and then you have an exploding bottle on your hands!

 You should be safe with around 20% fruit or fruit juice and 8% kombucha.
-As you become more experienced, you can experiment a bit, but you always need more kombucha than fruit or fruit juice.
-To stay on the safe side, never go lower than 70% kombucha.
+You can experiment a bit as you become more experienced, but you always need more Kombucha than fruit or fruit juice.
+To stay safe, never go lower than 70% kombucha.

-We mentioned earlier that carbon dioxide needs room to expand – for kombucha, you should leave between 1 and 2 inches of headspace between the highest level of liquid and the cap.
+We mentioned earlier that carbon dioxide needs room to expand – for Kombucha, leave between 1 and 2 inches of headspace between the highest liquid level and the cap.

 Related Topics: